Govrn-HQ/white-paper/b-govrn-solution-OBDs.md

 The Mayor and Chief Resilience Officer get to work implementing this goal with their public sector expertise.
 The great part is that now they also have plenty of domain experts they can reach out to for technical advice as well.

 #### 6. Funds transfer
-The Mayor and Chief Resilience Officer’s re-election campaigns receive the funds if and when they implement the OBD goal.
-If the metric is not reached, individual donors can send their pledge to one of the politician’s political opponents or to a nonprofit in the space.
+The Mayor and Chief Resilience Officer’s re-election campaigns receive the funds if and when they implement the OBD goal.<sup>[3](#myfootnote3)</sup> If the metric is not reached, individual donors can send their pledge to one of the politician’s political opponents or to a nonprofit in the space.
 Or, they could still choose to send the money to the original politician if they thought they made a good effort or extenuating circumstances got in the way.

 ### How OBDs Help People